Use this guide to help you to support your child through the Clearing process when applying to university.

-Clearing is now closed for 2020, but your child can apply to study on one of our programmes in 2021.
-Use the course finder to find out more about our degree programmes.
+Clearing opens on 5 July 2021.
+However, many of our degrees are open now for applications for autumn 2021.
+Use the course finder to find out more about our programmes.

 Is your child planning to go through Clearing?
 The majority of universities offer places through Clearing to fill the degree programmes that have not reached full capacity.
-Going to university through Clearing is a much more common way to apply than in the past, with around 20% of students now entering higher education this way.
+Going to university through Clearing is a much more common way to apply than in the past.
+According to WhatUni, in 2020more than 73,000 students used Clearing.

 Any application to university made from Clearing opening (usually in July) until September is considered to be done through Clearing.
 So that includes anyone who already has qualifications and decides they want to start university (perhaps your child took a year out or is returning to study).